SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Outer Rooms/Shrine.md

 - Draft [[Green Rooms]] = loose 1 [[Gem]]
 - Draft [[Shops]] = loose 1 [[Gold]]
 - Draft [[Red Rooms]] = all of above

+A cursed box could be purchased in [[Mount Holly Gift Shop]] which requires some unknown key